• Skip to main content

 Mojo Marinade

-Mojo Marinade is a flavorful Cuban sauce with garlic, sour orange juice, and various herbs and spices.
-It's commonly used to marinate and flavor meats, especially pork and chicken.
+Mojo Marinade is a flavorful Cuban sauce made with garlic, sour orange juice, and a variety of herbs and spices.
+Use mojo to marinate and flavor meats, especially pork and chicken.

 5 from 3 votes